 - The Dean of the Graduate School will notify you and both Programs if your request for admission to the second program was approved.

-To file your plan of work (University policies assume 30 credit hour Master’s degree.
-Because the MPA is a 40 credit hour degree, you may be able to include over the university minimum as part of both degree programs.
-The following policy will expedite approving your plans of work.):
+University policies assume a 30 credit hour master’s degree.
+Because the MPA is a 42 credit hour degree, you may be able to include over the university minimum as part of both degree programs.
+The following policy will expedite approving your plans of work:

 - Students must submit separate plans of work through the Student Information System (SIS).
 After your admission to the second program has been approved, the Graduate School will set up a second “career” (this is SIS language for degree program/plan of work) in SIS.
 Once both careers are established, you can add courses to the separate plans of work, both of which must meet the respective requirements of the specific degree programs.